 Governance of Parenting Courses in Florida

 The parenting course spouses are required to take is known as the “Parent Education and Family Stabilization Course.”
 It is governed by the Florida Department of Children and Families (DCF).
-DCF maintains a listing of the approved providers that have the authority to confirm the attendance of parents required to take the course.
+DCF maintains a list of approved providers with the authority to confirm the attendance of parents required to take the course.

-Any agency or company that provides the course is prohibited from soliciting divorcing parents from taking their specific course.
+Any agency or company that provides the course is prohibited from soliciting divorcing parents to take their specific course.
 Providers are also prohibited from offering medical, legal, or psychological advice.
-The cost of the course varies, but is often as low as $25.
+The cost of the course varies, but it is often as low as $25.

-Individuals that file for divorce have 45 days from the date of filing their petition to take the course.
-Spouses that are served with divorce papers have 45 days from the day they were served to take the course.
+Individuals who file for divorce have 45 days from the date of filing their petition to take the course.
+Spouses who are served with divorce papers have 45 days from the date of service to take the course.

 Issues Covered in the Course

-Parents will learn a number of strategies for co-parenting during and after a divorce.
+Parents will learn several strategies for co-parenting during and after a divorce.
 The topics included in Florida’s parenting course include:

 - How to handle legal issues after divorce